moneyadviceservice/frontend-code-standards/Readme.md

 The directory structure that we use for our Sass files is:

 	/base
-	/blocks
+	/components
-	/global
+	/lib
 	  _functions.css.scss
 	  _mixins.css.scss
 	  _placeholders.css.scss
 	  _variables.css.scss
 	/layout

-**global** directory contains all of the non printing styles - your tool chest - all of your functions, mixins, placeholders and variables.
+**lib** directory contains all of the non printing styles - your tool chest - all of your functions, mixins, placeholders and variables.

 **base** directory contains all of the visual styles that are not layout or are specfic to a component/module/block - this includes font-face and default element styles

-**blocks** directory a file for each component/module/block.
+**components** directory a file for each component/module/block.
 The name of the file is the same as the name of the block

 **layout** directory contains styles that are used to lay blocks out on the page which includes grids and columns